-Gonorrhoea is sexually transmitted infection caused by bacteria called Neisseria gonorrhoeae which typically resides in penile discharge or vaginal fluids.
+Gonorrhoea is a sexually transmitted infection caused by bacteria called Neisseria gonorrhoeae which typically resides in penile discharge or vaginal fluids.

 The infection can be spread through unprotected anal, oral or vaginal sex, affecting the cervix, urethra, rectum, throat (in rare cases) and eyes.
-Gonorrhoea can also be passed on to a baby from a pregnant woman which, if left untreated, can cause the child to be born with complications.
+Gonorrhoea can also be passed on to a baby from a pregnant woman, which, if left untreated, can cause the child to be born with complications.

 Not everyone who is infected will experience any noticeable symptoms.
 Symptoms of gonorrhoea infection include:

-Infections in the eyes, throat or rectum can occur resulting in discomfort, pain, swelling and discharge.
+Infections in the eyes, throat or rectum can occur, resulting in discomfort, pain, swelling and discharge.
 Infections in the throat generally exhibit no symptoms.

 Many STIs, such as gonorrhoea, can be prevented by practising safe sex.
 Preventive measures can include: